JDACS4C-IMPROVE/docs/content/develop-data-mgmt.rst

-Data Management
+IMPROVE Data Conventions
 ===============

 This documentation on data management covers the IMPROVE techniques for handling input and output data for single model runs and for workflows via CANDLE/Supervisor.

-Controls
+Models must include the arguments ``input_dir`` and ``output_dir``.
+All inputs must be loaded from ``input_dir`` and outputs should be stored in a flat format (e.g. .csv) under ``output_dir``.

+File Location Parameters
 --------

 The user controls on data locations are listed here.